 HU's aim is to be well-prepared for crisis, ensure rapid, adequate response, maintain clear lines when handling events, and have agreed rules for crisis termination.
 With the enhanced capacities HU will be capable to manage security-related risks/crises by making preparatory actions, protecting people and critical infrastructure against terrorist attacks and other incidents, such as CBRN-E-related hazards.
-HU will strengthen the cyber-security of the critical infrastructure, the preventive-combat capacity protecting industrial institutes and its training functions.
+HU will strengthen the cybersecurity of the critical infrastructure and its training functions.

-By implementing the actions, two information security event management centres, and a CBRN-E training centre will be upgraded.
+By implementing the actions, an information security event management centre, and a CBRN-E training centre will be upgraded.
 Besides raising the number of highly qualified staff, HU envisages enhanced capacity of authorities to provide wider scale, higher level of defence-response.
 As further results, more active participation in international networks and wider availability of acquired, stored data, increased data transfer are foreseen.

-Under the Borders component, HU considers the borders management specific objective as main priority and $78.9\%(32\ 228\ 828\ \epsilon)$ of the allocation is planned for related actions, including operating support for borders $(11.7\%(4\ 770\ 934.3\ \epsilon))$ of the NP), and for common visa policy specific objective HU planned $18\%(7\ 387\ 822\epsilon)$ .
+Under the Borders component, HU considers the border management specific objective as main priority and 72.02% (37,658,285.45 $\in$ ) of the allocation is planned for related actions, including operating support for borders (10.57% (5 528 492.65 $\in$ ) of the NP), and for common visa policy specific objective HU planned 14.13% (7 387 822 $\in$ )\.

-Under the Police component, HU will spend $82,6\%(19\ 446\ 601\mathbb{E})$ for prevention and fight against crime and $14,4\%(3\ 400\ 401\mathbb{E})$ for crisis management.
+Under the Police component, HU will spend 82.6% (19,446,601 €) for prevention and fight against crime and 14.4% (3,400,401 €) for crisis management\.